 Most conferences have a policy for handling inclement weather.
 Make sure you have reviewed the conference policies before your assignment for a conference game.
 Here is an example taken from a college softball Conference Manual: “Each institution is required to have an infield tarp.
 In the case of inclement weather, all home teams must have drying materials available (i.e., diamond dry or like materials) and staff present to attempt to get the field playable.”

-In addition, the CCSUA has designated this as our guideline for umpires: if a game is delayed due to inclement weather, a facility problem, etc., a reasonable amount of time (not less than 30 minutes) must elapse before the game is called.
+If a game is delayed due to inclement weather, a facility problem, etc., a reasonable amount of time (not less than 30 minutes) must elapse before the game is called.

 Whether or not the Halted Game rule is in effect, this procedure should be followed.

 • All umpires should be alerted to the possibility that if the inclement weather continues or gets worse, the game may have to be suspended.
 The plate umpire should discuss this with the base umpire(s) between innings if possible.